krazado/Group-Assessment-Python-Code/README.md

    ![alt text](resources/com_variable_non_linearscatter.png)

    Upon eyeballing the scatter plots, it becomes evident that there is no discernible relationship between the target and independent variables.
 Thus, we can conclude that the variable COM (competitors per kilometer) does not influence revenue generation.

+# Conclusion & Recommendations
+This report presents a detailed analysis of two potential sites for Companion's Breweries' expansion, offering a quantitative and qualitative assessment to guide the decision-making process.
+Site A, with its convenient location in a lower income area, lower competition, and established operation, represents a safer investment with room for growth through strategic enhancements.
+Conversely, Site B, despite its more challenging location that comports an overall lower demand for a pub-type establishment, could have an easier way in finding higher level management then Site A, in which case the potential revenue might be higher for that establishment.

+Recommendation: We advise prioritizing Site A due to its higher revenue related to the positioning.
+However, Site B should not be disregarded, a minimal research on what level of management it is possible to find in the area should be done, especially because higher competition often attracts highly specialized managers as well

+Site A is the best choice because of its location, every other variable being equal; in case it is possible to find in site B a manager of at least 3 levels of quality higher than the one in site A, it will become more profitable an investment in Site B.